phil-margetson/ThreadCommissionerKit/README.md

 Add the package to your Xcode project:

 1. In Xcode, open **File → Add Package Dependencies**
-2. Enter the repository URL for ThreadCommissioner
+2. Enter the repository URL for ThreadCommissionerKit
 3. Select the latest version or main branch
 4. Add the package to your app target (iOS or macOS)